How to Choose Between TTL and Explicit Invalidation

 run: |

-Use Redis MEMORY USAGE and OBJECT ENCODING in staging environments to verify that invalidation routines do not trigger unexpected memory fragmentation.
+Use redis-cli MEMORY USAGE <key> and redis-cli OBJECT ENCODING <key> in staging environments to verify that invalidation routines do not trigger unexpected memory fragmentation.
 Monitor INFO memory for mem_fragmentation_ratio spikes post-deployment.
 Enforce linting rules that require explicit TTL annotations in ORM/cache decorators, and mandate integration tests that assert cache hit/miss ratios under simulated network partitions.

 Operational Summary